A Guide to NASA’s Johnson Space Center, Houston

 There are three vessels on display in Rocket Park, but there’s one that will catch your attention more than most.
 Saturn V – the most powerful rocket ever built and successfully operated to the moon and back – has to be seen to be believed.
 Perhaps because it is utterly MASSIVE.
 We’re talking 36-storeys or 111m tall (it’s laid on its side here, it’s that big) and broken into three stages to demonstrate how it split apart when forced into action.
 When fully fuelled, this high-power behemoth weighs 6.2 million pounds – over 12 times the weight of the Statue of Liberty.
 Basically, prepared to be impressed.

 Historic Mission Control

 I got chills when I first stepped inside the Mission Control Center.
-It’s humanity's history, and future, all in one building after all.
+After all, it’s humanity's history, and future, all in one building.
 And when I sat in the viewing room at historic Mission Control (designated a National Historic Landmark in 1985), I could almost feel the stories permeating the walls and the archaic computer systems beyond the glass.
 Here, they have commanded around 40 space missions, including the iconic Apollo 11 moon landing and the Apollo 13 emergency – from which the misquote made famous by Tom Hanks in the Apollo 13 movie originates.

 Nothing has changed here since 1992, when the control room was last used, and, sitting in the front row, our guide told us we were gathering where famous presidents and even The Queen have perched in anticipation.